wiseman-timelord/Rpg-Gradio-Gguf/README.md

 - 2 Prompt rotation for, conversation and consolidation, producing context aware conversation.
 - Modularity: Python scripts are designed to work together with clear roles (e.g., model handling, interface logic).
 - Persistence: Session data, settings, and configurations are retained across restarts.
-- Optimized for Ubuntu: Specifically tailored to Ubuntu 24.04–24.10 and AMD architecture.

 ### Preview
 - The Conversation Page...